-In this example, I will demonstrate how to use the knowledge about PowerShell array to find the process that has the top CPU utilisation in your pc.
+In this example, I will demonstrate how you can use the knowledge you have gained so far about PowerShell Array to find the process that has the top CPU utilization in your pc.

 $Proc = Get-Process

-Notice the CPU(s) column?
+Take a closer look at CPU(s) column.
 This column shows the CPU consumption of each process.

-How to find the process with the highest CPU consumption
+How to Find the Processes with the Highest CPU Consumption

-To proceed, we need to sort the process in order of CPU consumption.
-To achieve this, we pipe the $Proc PowerShell array to the Sort-Object cmdlet.
+Before we can find the processes with top CPU consumption, we need to sort the process in order of CPU consumption.
+To achieve this, pipe the $Proc PowerShell array to the Sort-Object cmdlet.
 The Sort-Object cmdlet sorts the content of the PowerShell array in ascending order.
+Below is the command.

 $Proc | Sort-Object CPU

 Sorting the items in descending order is very simple.
-It requires us to include a parameter of the Sort-Object cmdlet.
-The parameter we require is the ‘Descending’ parameter.
+It requires us to include the Descending parameter of the Sort-Object cmdlet.
 See the amended command below.

 $Proc | Sort-Object CPU -Descending

 Notice that the items are now sorted in order of CPU consumption.
-The items are now sorted with the process with the highest CPU on top.
-At this point, we can return the process with top CPU consumption.
+The process with the highest CPU utilization is now on top.
+At this point, we can return the process with top CPU utilization.
 The command below does the magic!

 ($Proc | Sort-Object CPU -Descending)